revarcline/rombrary/ROADMAP.md

 attr_reader for created_by

-ok the code is in the model, this was a better way to do it! likely blog post fodder.
+ok the code is in the model, this was a better way to do it! likely blog post fodder. i will have to see how well it works first though

+possibly add logic to remove a category when it is unused

+ask about security and using eval for my case statement

+create delete if unused module after delete in place